mvolkmann/blog/src/swift/swift-lang.md

 ### Existential Types (any keyword)

-The `any` keyword is placed before a protocol name and can be used for a function parameter type or return type.
+The `any` keyword is placed before a protocol name.
-It signals opting-in to runtime determination of the actual type which generates more code and is slower than compile-time determination.
+When used for a function parameter type or return type, it signals opting-in to runtime determination of the actual type which generates more code and is slower than compile-time determination.
-Callers choose concrete types of parameters based on the argument types they pass.
+Callers choose the concrete type of such parameters based on the concrete argument types they pass.
-Callers choose concrete return types based on how the return value is used, such as assigning to a variable of a certain type.
 For example:

 ```swift